For updates and information, please visit the Olympic Park's Website.

 Visit the site where a third of all Vancouver 2010 Olympic and Paralympic Winter Games were awarded

-Located 20 minutes north of Squamish in the Callaghan Valley, Whistler Olympic Park is an active centre for world-class competitors and recreationists alike, offering a range of activities including cross-country skiing, snowshoeing, biathlon, ski jumping and tobogganing in the winter and biathlon, hiking, and disc golf in the summer.
+Located 20 minutes north of Squamish in the Callaghan Valley, Whistler Olympic Park is an active centre for world-class competitors and recreationists alike, offering a range of activities including cross-country skiing, snowshoeing, biathlon, and ski jumping in the winter and biathlon, hiking, and disc golf in the summer.

 Home to the fastest ice track in the world, the Sliding Centre was the host of the bobsleigh, skeleton and luge competitions during the Vancouver 2010 Olympic and Paralympic Winter Games.
 Now, the centre is a destination for competitions, recruiting camps, ongoing youth programs and adventurous recreational visitors.